 I was elected in 2013 to represent Urchfont and The Cannings, which includes Urchfont, All Cannings and Bishops Cannings, Easterton, Etchilhampton, and Stert.
-During the last four years I have attended the regular parish council meetings in each of these villages and represented the residents and parish councils when required...
+During the last eight years I have attended the regular parish council meetings in each of these villages and represented the residents and parish councils when required...

 I have been able to support my parish councils in a number of ways, introducing 20mph speed limits, hard standings and crossings for school children, and supporting local sporting facilities through Area Board funding.

 In 2014 I was selected to be Cabinet Member for Highways and Public Transport covering the whole of Wiltshire.
 In 2018 I left the Highways portfolio and became Cabinet Member for Finance and Economic development and in 2019 I was elected Leader of Wiltshire Council, which is my current position.

 I believe that local authorities should work as efficiently as possible as they are spending the residents’ hard earned money.
 It was during my time working in the computer industry that I saw many Labour controlled Local Authorities wasting huge sums of money on outrageous and unnecessary projects, rather than concentrating on running the authority in an efficient, supportive manner.
 This was the reason I became a Conservative and believe in running an efficient council that is responsive to its residents without wasting money.

 After going to my local grammar school, I gained a degree in Physics at London University.
 Having completed my degree, I spent the first seven years of my working life teaching, becoming Head of Physics in a large 11-18 comprehensive.

 I then made a conscious career change and move into the commercial world, working for several large multi-national computer companies.